Rotary Oceania Medical Aid for Children: Services provided by ROMAC

 A doctor in one of the Oceania countries can refer a child to ROMAC.
-However, referrals often come from Australian or New Zealand medical personnel who have gone to an Oceania location to do some voluntary medical work and come across a patient who could not be treated locally.
+However, referrals can come from Australian or New Zealand medical personnel who have gone to an Oceania location to do some voluntary medical work and come across a patient who could not be treated locally.
 The surgical intervention must not be available locally, has to be life-saving or dignity-restoring, the cost is affordable, and no long-term care of the patient is needed.

-ROMAC organizes and pays for visas, passports, accommodation, hospital costs and clothing, while offering emotional and practical support.
+ROMAC organises and pays for visas, passports, accommodation, hospital costs and clothing, while offering pastoral care in the form of emotional and practical support.
 Rotarians volunteer to accommodate the child (when it is not in hospital) and the accompanying family member.
 ROMAC also provides interpreters when needed.

 ROMAC has a memorandum of understanding with some major hospitals to provide free care for a number of children.
 Due to the COVID-19 pandemic, the program of bringing children to Australia and New Zealand was halted in 2020.

-As of 2020, ROMAC had assisted over 500 patients under the age of 15.
+As of 2025, ROMAC had assisted over 570 patients under the age of 15.